Fears of violence as war of words boils over

 Does Britain have a national emergency of acrimonious language on its hands?

 The dark side

 But there is a massive difference between passionate debate and the cynical use of focus-group-tested phrases to whip up anger and division, say others.
 The poison and intolerance that has infected our national political debate has to be cut out.
-If we cannot find a way to restore some respect and responsibility to our politics, the implications will be serious — not just for those in and around Westminster — but for all of us.
-Look at what has happened in the USA.

 - If all debates were really polite, would they be real debates?